-If insulin levels are high, lowering them may lead to a reduction in hirsutism.
+If insulin levels are high, reducing them may lead to a reduction in hirsutism.

-Hirsutism can be distressing, but there are cosmetic and medical treatments that can help to decrease the levels of androgens or their impact on hair follicles.
+Hirsutism can cause distress or embarrassment, but some cosmetic and medical treatments might help decrease androgen levels or their impact on hair follicles.

-Laser hair-removal techniques use light to generate heat inside hair follicles, which destroys the ability of hair to grow from the follicle.
+Laser hair-removal techniques use light to generate heat inside hair follicles, which destroys their ability to develop hair.

-Some medicines can change the impact of androgen hormones on the body and skin.
+Some medicines can change the impact of androgens on the body and skin.

-Combination birth control pills, which contain both estrogen and progesterone, can counter the masculine effects of androgen hormones and decrease the production of testosterone by the ovary.
-Hirsutism may improve after 6 to 12 months of consistent use of birth control pills.
-These must be taken daily as prescribed.
+Combination birth control pills, which contain both estrogen and progesterone, can also counter the effects of androgens and decrease the production of testosterone in the ovaries.
+Hirsutism may improve after 6 to 12 months of consistently taking birth control pills.
+Follow the dosage instructions closely.

-Anti-androgen medicines can work alone or together with birth control pills.
+Anti-androgen medicines work alone or in combination with birth control pills.

-The most commonly used medicine is spironolactone, or Aldactone, but others are available.
-It is not safe to take anti-androgen medicines during pregnancy.
+Most commonly, a doctor prescribes Aldactone, but others are also available.
+Do not take anti-androgen medicines during pregnancy.

-It is not always possible to control hirsutism, but a healthy diet and exercise can help to control weight and reduce the risk of high cholesterol and diabetes.
+Control hirsutism is not always possible.
+However, a nutritious, balanced diet and regular exercise can help to control weight and reduce the risk of high cholesterol and diabetes.

 Avoiding unnecessary medicines known to cause hirsutism can also reduce the risk.